calabi-yau-data/ipws/README.md

 ### Link Statically

-If the standard library is too old on the machine where the binary is supposed to run, it can be statically linked instead.
+If the standard library or boost is too old on the machine where the binary is supposed to run, it can be statically linked instead.
 Install the required packages (on Fedora):

 ```